 - 1. Work safe!
 Sharp tools, dust, glue and paints all have their own risks.
 Please read the precautions on the packaging and be aware of your surroundings (heat, water, electricity). - 2.
 Measure twice, cut once.
 Make sure you mark, then measure again before cutting or drilling anything. - 3.
 If you aren't sure about something...STOP.
 Get advice from the Forum.
 Posting pictures of your issue will make it much easier for members to give advice. - 4.
 "Sand, sand, and sand again.
-Then, when you think you have sanded enough, sand it some more." our Resident Luthier's motto - 5.
+Then, when you think you have sanded enough, sand it some more." our Resident Luthier's motto.
+Note: If your kit has a veneered top; such as Spalted, Flame, or Quilted Maple, do not sand the veneer.
+The veneer is less than a millimetre thick and is incredibly easy to sand through it. - 5.
 Don't rush!
 Mistakes usually occur when we aren't concentrating, the more time you put in the better the end result will be. - 6.
 Always lubricate screws before putting them in.
 Have a block of bees wax or soap on the bench and just wipe the thread of the screw along the edge of the block.
 This will make the screw easier to drive in and will stop it binding and being difficult to remove in the future. - 7.
 Use quality screwdrivers, the \$2 bargain ones will wreck the heads of your screws making them ugly and hard to remove. - 8.
 Use a drill size slightly smaller than the screw.
 If you hold the drill over the shaft of the screw you should still be able to see the threads on both sides. - 9.
 Work clean.
 If you get glue or paint on your hands, stop work.
 Clean them.
-There is nothing worse than turning your master piece over and finding finger prints on the back. - 10.
+There is nothing worse than turning your master piece over and finding finger prints on the - 10.
 Enjoy yourself.
 If you are getting frustrated or tired, stop work, come back to it later.